nvim-neorg/neorg/README.md

   Plug 'nvim-neorg/neorg' | Plug 'nvim-lua/plenary.nvim'
   ```

-  You can put this initial configuration in your init.vim file:
+  You can then put this initial configuration in your init.vim file:

   ```vim
   lua << EOF